Graduation Frequently Asked Questions

-Yes, there will be a rehearsal at 9:00 A.M on the day of graduation and Commencement at the location of the graduation and Commencement.
-Please ensure that you arrive and are ready for rehearsal to being at 9:00 a.m.
+Yes, there will be a mandatory rehearsal at 1:00 P.M on the day of graduation.
+Please ensure that you arrive and are ready for rehearsal to begin at 1:00 P.M in the parish hall (Atonement Hall).
 Further, it is extremely important that you read all emails regarding graduation and Commencement to receive any and all updates.

 Day of Graduation: General